Getting Started With Google Sheets On Oviond

 Connecting Google Sheets To Oviond

-To connect your Google Sheets account on to Oviond, all you will need is your Google email address and your password that is associated with the spreadsheet you want bring into Oviond
+To connect your Google Sheets account to Oviond, all you will need is your Google email address and your password that is associated with the spreadsheet you want to bring into Oviond:

 - Select the Google Sheets integration